rzhilkibaev/maven-it-with-docker/README.md

 When the build is executed first time it will download VM/images.
 Subsequent executions take a lot less time.

-# How to debug test
+# How to debug tests
 ## Full maven build debugging
     mvn -Dmaven.failsafe.debug clean verify
 This will make Maven pause the build right before the tests until you establish a debugging session on port `5005`.
 More details can be found on [Maven Failsafe Plugin page](https://maven.apache.org/surefire/maven-failsafe-plugin/examples/debugging.html)